What Is Anaplastic Large-Cell Lymphoma?

 - Stage II.
 Cancer is found in two or more groups of lymph nodes.
 All of the lymph nodes are either above or below the diaphragm, a sheet of muscle between your chest and stomach.

 - Stage III.
 Cancer is found in lymph nodes both above and below the diaphragm.

 - Stage IV.
 ALCL has spread to other organs, such as the liver, bones, or lungs.

 - What stage is the cancer?

 - Have you treated someone with ALCL before?

 - How and when will we know if it works?

 - Could I be in a clinical trial?

 - How do I connect with other families facing ALCL?

 No matter what form of ALCL you have, there are treatments to help.
-And researchers are hopeful to have new and better options in the future.
+And researchers are hopeful tthere will be new and better options in the future.